compromise-evident/Authorship/README.md

 represents ones and zeros not predetermined.
 This message can be anything at any time, even though it comes from something old and immutable.
-And so you have it represent personal thoughts for this event, along with the hash of that new list
+And so you make this message represent personal thoughts for this event, along with the hash of that new list
 (so as to build an authorized-only relationship with that new list.)